dhammarstrom/seqwrap-paper/README.md

   paper with `figure-opts.R` defining the custom color palette used in the figures.

-## Reproducing the analysis in the article
+## Reproducing the results and figures in the article

 To reproduce the analysis from scratch, we recommend you run the scripts in this order